Seeed-Studio/OPL_Kicad_Library/README.md

 ![](./images/5.png)

-6. Find the "Gorve Vision AI V2 Library" and open the folder that contains the boards footprint:
+6. Find the "Grove Vision AI V2 Library" and open the folder that contains the boards footprint:

 ![](./images/6.png)